aardappel/lobster/lobster/docs/source/language_reference.md

 The return value of a function is always that of the last expression evaluated, or given by `return` (see below).

-Functions can be called as part of an expression with a similar syntax to its definition, e.g. `name(1, 2)`.
-Alternatively, you may use the `.` notation to place the first argument ahead of the call, for example `1.name(2)`.
-If you are using the `.` notation with a function that has just one argument, the `()` may be omitted, `v.length` being a common example.
-You are encouraged to only do this for simple functions that return a property of the argument, and don't modify the argument.

 Arguments can be just an argument name (which will be available as a lexically scoped local variable inside body), or a typed name (e.g. `s:string`).
 Types will be checked at run-time, and cause the incoming value to either be converted